selwynpolit/d9book/book/debugging.md

 // Change kint maxLevels setting: include_once(DRUPAL_ROOT . '/modules/contrib/devel/kint/kint/Kint.class.php');
 if(class_exists('Kint')){
   // Set the maxlevels to prevent out-of-memory.
-Currently there doesn't seem to be a cleaner way to set this:
+Currently, there doesn't seem to be a cleaner way to set this:
   Kint::$maxLevels = 4;
 }
 ```